 For circumaural and supra-aural ones, make sure that the foams on the headphone cups are soft, thick and feel good against your skin.

 Also, make sure that the cups don’t press too tightly on your head, else you won’t be able to use them for long without getting uncomfortable.
+The best headphones balance weight, pressure and thickness in a way that provides the best comfort.

 Noise cancellation: active vs passive